MyBitFoundation/MyBit-Go.app/TESTING.md

 5. Now you can view your wallet address on Etherscan

-##### MyBit Go Metamask Warning Popup
+##### MyBit Metamask Warning Popup
-MyBit Go requires Metamask as the bridge to Ethereum blockchain.
+MyBit requires Metamask as the bridge to Ethereum blockchain.
 If the extension is not properly governing the Warning popup will be prompted.
 After the extension is installed and a user wallet is properly set up the app will be fully operative.

 #### Blockchain Networks
-Currently, MyBit Go performs at the Ethereum Ropsten Network.
+Currently, MyBit performs at the Ethereum Ropsten Network.
 Practicing Metamask proper network needs to be selected.
 Main Network will be supported after the testing phase.
 The app will show warning popup if the wrong network is selected.